praks7v/Camp-Scout/README.md

 - SonarQube
 - Nodejs

-Configure Jenkins Tools
+### Configure Jenkins Tools
 - Docker
 - NodeJS
 - SonarQube

-Add Credentials in Jenkins
+### Add Credentials in Jenkins
-- Docker Hub credentials
+- **Docker Hub credentials**: Store your Docker Hub credentials to allow Jenkins to push/pull images.
-- Jenkins service account JSON key
+- **Jenkins service account JSON key**: Add the GCP service account key to interact with GCP resources.
-- GitHub credentials
+- **GitHub credentials**: Store GitHub credentials for source control access.
+- **SonarQube credentials**: Add credentials to allow Jenkins to communicate with SonarQube.
-- SonarQube credentials
+-

-Create a Pipeline in Jenkins
+### Create a Pipeline in Jenkins

-- Click on "New Item" in the Jenkins dashboard.
+1. In Jenkins, click New Item.

-- Enter a name for your pipeline (e.g., MyProjectPipeline).
+2. Enter a name for the pipeline (e.g., MyProjectPipeline).

-- Select "Pipeline" and click "OK".
+3. Select Pipeline and click OK.

-In the configuration screen:
+4. In the Pipeline section:

-- Scroll down to Pipeline section.
     - Under Definition, select "Pipeline script from SCM".
-- Under SCM, select "Git".
+    - Select Git as the SCM.
-- Enter the repository URL of your project (e.g., from GitHub or GitLab).
+    - Enter the repository URL.
-- If required, add credentials for accessing the repository.
+    - Add any required credentials for the repository.
-- In the Script Path, enter Jenkinsfile (if it's located in the root of your repository).
+    - Set the Script Path to Jenkinsfile (if it’s located in the root of the repository).
-- Add secrets for Webhooks.
-- Save the configuration.
+5. Save the pipeline configuration.

-Configure Webhooks (GitHub Example)
+### Configure Webhooks

-GitHub Webhook Configuration

-To trigger the pipeline automatically when changes are pushed to the repository, set up a webhook in GitHub:
+To trigger the pipeline automatically on GitHub events:

-- Go to your GitHub repository.

-- Click on "Settings" > "Webhooks" > "Add webhook".
+1. In your GitHub repository, go to Settings > Webhooks > Add webhook.

-- In the Payload URL field, enter your Jenkins server URL followed by /github-webhook/, for example:
+2. Set the Payload URL to your Jenkins URL, followed by `/github-webhook/`:

 ```text
 http://your-jenkins-url/github-webhook/
 ```
-- Set the Content type to application/json.
+3. Set the Content type to `application/json`.

-- Choose the trigger events for the webhook.
-To trigger builds on every push, select "Just the push event".
+4. Select the events to trigger the webhook (e.g., "Just the push event").

-- Click "Add webhook".

-Run the Pipeline
-- Run the Jenkins pipeline.
-- Trigger the pipeline using a webhook.
+5. Click Add webhook.

+---
 ## Step 04: Destroying the Infrastructure
 Cleanup CI/CD and GKE Infrastructure
 Run the following scripts to destroy the infrastructure: